How to Make a Pool Noodle Christmas Ornament Wreath

 Make the Wreath Form

-Two poodles noodles equals one wreath form!
+Two pool noodles equal one wreath form!

+Create a circle from two pool noodles with duct tape as the magic connector!
 Because pool noodles can have a mind of their own, here is an easy way to tape the ends together using duct tape.

 First, cut two or three pieces of duct tape, about 10″ long.
-Lay one of the pieces vertically on the table,
+Lay one of the pieces vertically on the table.

 Join the pool noodle ends on the duct tape with each end taking half of the tape’s width.